bwrjk2011/webapp-manager/README.md

 ## Useful Commands
 I maxed out my drive, so needed to clean up docker.
-These are the commands that I used.
+These are the commands that I used and might be useful to other developers, but not needed for the build

 docker rm -f $(docker ps -a -q) docker rmi $(docker images -a -q)